AstarVienna/ScopeSim/docs_to_be_sorted/source/design/Effect_Descriptions.rst

 +++++++++++++++

 **Description:** A file to hold all of the trace maps for a spectrograph.
-The catalogue (EXT 1) connects a single trace to a sky mask (either slit of fibre).
-The traces provide the position on the focal plane where light of a certain wavelength will fall.
+The catalogue (EXT 1) connects a single trace to a sky mask (either slit or fibre) and a specific image plane.
+The traces provide the position on the image plane where light of a certain wavelength will fall.

 ..
 Caution::
     Dependency Warning

     This number of masks references in the EXT 1 table must be compatible with the number of masks described in the file describing masks.
-These are seperate files as the positions of the masks (in the case of fibres) is not always fixed on the focal plane.
+These are separate files as the positions of the masks (in the case of fibres) is not always fixed on the focal plane.
 Hence different spatial configurations for MOS instruments should still reference the same trace layout.